blog-ftr-img

 These strategic moves highlight Honda’s proactive approach to mergers and partnerships, setting a precedent for the potential success of the Honda-Nissan merger.
 By pooling resources and expertise, Honda Motor Co., Ltd. continues to position itself as a formidable player in the global automotive industry.

 The media reported big news about a possible merger between Honda and Nissan.
 Here’s an analysis of the deal, our hot take, and how it can be relevant to you as an entrepreneur.
+In addition to appointing a new Representative Director, the combined entity will also designate a CEO to oversee the integration and strategic direction of the organization.
 But first, let’s run through a list of the top-selling cars by rank today.

 The top 10 selling cars in the world by sales: